 The body of Gary Evans, his hands and feet shackled, was pulled from the river shortly before noon.
-He was pronounced dead at the scene, said Troy Fire Chief Robert Essigan.
+He was pronounced dead at the scene.

-Evans, 43, was being transported by U.S. marshals from Troy to a federal court appearance in Albany when he got out of the van and jumped from a Hudson River bridge, authorities said.
+Evans, 43, admitted in June that he had killed five people and had been charged in four of the deaths this week.
+He was being transported by U.S. marshals from Troy to a federal court appearance in Albany for an unrelated parole violation when he escaped from the van and jumped, authorities said.

-Police said Evans, who had a criminal record for theft, led them to the bodies of three onetime associates this summer while he was jailed on unrelated charge.
+Evans, who had a criminal record for theft, led investigators to the bodies of three onetime associates this summer while he was jailed on unrelated charge, police said.
 Those killings were between 1985 and 1997.
 He also confessed to the slayings of two owners of small jewelry shops, one in 1989 and one in 1991.

-Evans had been traveling across the country for eight months before returning to the Northeast in May, authorities said.
+Evans had been traveling across the country for eight months before returning to the Northeast in May.
 He was arrested in St. Johnsbury, Vt., and extradited to New York after being charged with stealing antique cufflinks worth $1,500.

 He was released from federal prison in 1996 after serving time for stealing a rare book from a Vermont museum.
 He was on probation for that crime and did not report to his last scheduled probation meeting last Oct.
 15, police said.